patrickbwarren/qgis3-survex-import/README.md

 For the most part importing the CRS from the .3d file should work as expected if the survey data has been georeferenced using the survex `*cs` and `*cs out` commands.
-If it doesn't work, or this information isn't present, one can instead inherit the CRS from the current QGIS project.
-If neither of these options is selected, a CRS dialog box may appear for each layer, or a default CRS will be chosen automatically, depending on the system-wide QGIS settings.
+If it doesn't work, or this information isn't present, one can instead inherit the CRS from the current QGIS3 project.
+If neither of these options is selected, a CRS dialog box may appear for each layer, or a default CRS will be chosen automatically, depending on the system-wide QGIS3 settings.
 To maximise the likelihood that CRS import from .3d file works as expected, use an EPSG code in the `*cs out` survex command rather than a PROJ.4 string.

+[_The following may not apply to QGIS3?_]
 There is one point to bear in mind regarding the _z_ dimension data.
-Because of the (current) limitations in QGIS for creating vector layers in memory, the layer type does not explicitly know that the features include _z_ dimensions.
+Because of the (current) limitations for creating vector layers in memory, the layer type does not explicitly know that the features include _z_ dimensions.
 To ensure the _z_ dimension data is correctly incorporated when saving layers by hand, in the 'Save as ...'  dialog make sure that the geometry type is specified (ie 'Point' for stations, 'Polygon' for polygons, and 'LineString' for everything else) and the 'Include _z_ dimension' box is checked.
 This is done automatically when saving to the GeoPackage file if requested.

 #### Passage walls